youngkd/MSPSP-InstLib/README.md

 literature which have not yet been tested.

-These instances are organised in the same way as set 2 as they have been adapted from the same instances of the RCPSP, but their parameters fall outside the ranges considered by Montoya *et al.*.
+These instances are organised in the same way as set 2 as they have been adapted from the same instances of the RCPSP.
+However, their parameter values fall outside the ranges considered by Montoya *et al* in set 2.
-As such, each subset of set 3 contains instances with a very small or v ery large number of activities/skills/resources.
+As such, each subset of set 3 contains instances with a very small or very large number of activities/skills/resources.
 Even though these instances have as yet been untested, we anticipate that the very small instances can be trivially solved.